-- Step 3 Lift the ejector lever to disconnect the line card from the backplane. - Step 4 Carefully slide the line card out of the slot.
+Step 3 Lift the ejector lever to disconnect the line card from the backplane.

+Step 4 Carefully slide the line card out of the slot.

 Either replace the line card that you remove, or insert a blank faceplate in the empty slot.
-See the "Installing an 8xDMT" section on page 13 for 8xDMT installation instructions.
-See the "Installing a Blank Faceplate" section on page 14 for blank faceplate installation instructions.
+See the "Installing an 8xDMT Over ISDN" section on page 13 for 8xDMT over ISDN installation instructions.
+See the "Install a Blank Faceplate" section on page 14 for blank faceplate installation instructions.